mrkkrp/markkarpov.art/essay/real-realism.md

 ### The principal goal of real realism

-Strictly speaking, there is no need for art for appreciation of reality.
+Strictly speaking, there is no need in art for appreciation of reality.
 There is nothing preventing people from enjoying it outside of museums and galleries.
 Perceiving reality for its own sake is an infinitely more intimate and pure act compared to perceiving reality while also creating an artwork, since all kinds of extraneous considerations enter the artist's mind in the latter case.
-One benefit of creating an artwork while perceiving reality is that while working on an artwork reality is likely to be explored more fully and deeply than it is in everyday experience.
+One benefit of creating an artwork while perceiving reality is that while working on an artwork, reality is likely to be explored more fully and deeply than it is in everyday experience.
 This justifies artistic practice, i.e. production of instances of carrier reality in the context of exploration of its opposite—raw reality.
 However, if the goal of the artist is to explore raw reality more thoroughly through perception, there is no justification for preserving the resulting artworks.
 They can be destroyed as soon as they are completed or slightly later on the condition that they are not shown to anyone and no record of them remains.
 If the artworks are preserved on purpose or are intended to be made public, it means that the goal of the artist is not exploration of reality through perception or not only that.
 We will consider that case in the next section.

 Let us define *the principal goal of real realism* (PGRR).
 It has to do with